V0odo0/ThinkSharp.Licensing/README.md

 **ThinkSharp.Licensing** is a simple library with fluent API for creating and verifying signed licenses.
 It provides the following functionallities:

-* Creation / verification of hardware identifiers (Windows only)
+* verification of hardware identifiers (Windows only)
-* Creation / verification of serial numbers
+* verification of serial numbers
-* Creation / verification of signed licenses
+* verification of signed licenses

 ## Installation